velascoborja/gema-ts-tech-test/README.md

 Thank you for taking the time to read through this documentation and to review the code.

 Remember, in the world of magical medical procedures, as in Middle-earth, "Not all those who wander are lost."
-Your journey through WizardSurgeon may lead to unexpected discoveries!
+Your journey through SurgeonWizard may lead to unexpected discoveries!

 If you encounter any issues while running the app or have any questions about its implementation, please don't hesitate to reach out.